10ksrt/IT1025MChandir/Lab 12/readme.md

 - JSON has a more compact style than XML, and it is often more readable.
 The lightweight approach of JSON can make significant improvements in RESTful APIs working with complex systems.
 Faster: The XML software parsing process can take a long time.

 # Conclusion
+- In conclusion lab 12 helps students understand how data is trasported via XML and Html as well as help students understand how to complile complex data with their code using JSON.
+The lab also shows user how to dress up a webpage by coding with HTML and CSS for future careers in web design.